drchrispinnock/gcp-node-example/article.md

 rm -f /var/tezos/__snapshot
 ```

-We then enable the Octez node service and reboot.
+The script then enables the Octez node service and reboots the server.
 When the system has rebooted, it will start Octez and synchronise with the network.

 ```
 # Enable services for next boot